Get Started:Choose your plan

 - NGOs – must abide by the relevant provisions of the Law on the Administration of Domestic Activities of Non-Governmental Organizations Outside the People’s Republic of China and must provide a seal or signature of the letter of commitment

-If you’re one of these businesses, don’t despair.
+However, that doesn’t mean you can’t promote to your target audience using WeChat.
 There are plenty of ways to advertise on WeChat without using its built in advertising platform.
 These include through WeChat influencers and groups.

 Are certain words blocked on WeChat?